Episode 2: Steer and let steer.

 The hydraulic power steering system was a first step to provide active assistance to the driver for safe steering and driving.
 Numerous electronic accident-avoiding assistance systems were added over the years.
 Mercedes-Benz brings together all components and systems under the term ‘Intelligent Drive’.
 The brand rigorously pursues its vision of accident-free driving.

 The step to autonomous driving is therefore only logical.
 The next technology leap will follow on the basis of existing systems and with the help of extensive additional development work.
 The first automation steps have already been taken.
 For example, drivers can leave the steering to the Park Assist system without worries.
-In the new E-Class, the Remote Parking Pilot even steers the car into a free space by remote control.
+In the new E-Class, the Remote Parking Assist even steers the car into a free space by remote control.

 If the driver wants, the car can take the wheel for parking – and in more and more other driving situations as well.
 It assists the driver with a host of other accident-avoiding systems.